Brief

 Brochure Corso

-Find out all the statistics and placement methodology for the year 2023/24: 39% of students entered Pritzker studios.
+Find out all the statistics and placement methodology for the years 2023/24 and 2024/2025: more than 70 students entered Pritzker studios.

 Partners